MASTER'S THESIS: “Ben Jonson’s Epicœne, or The Silent Woman

 BOOK UNDER CONTRACT

-Researching the Reformation: Essays in Honor of W. B. Patterson, co-edited with Benjamin Guyer (Brill, delivery Dec 2022)
+Researching the Reformation: Essays in Honor of W. B. Patterson, co-edited with Benjamin Guyer (Brill, forthcoming Winter 2025)

 BOOK PROJECTS, ON-GOING